scotws/TaliForth2/docs/MANUAL.md

 Liara Forth is a STC Forth for the big sibling of the 6502, the 65816.
 Tali 1 came first, then I wrote Liara with that knowledge and learned even more, and now Tali 2 is such much better for the experience.
+Oh, and it's another "Mass Effect" character.